ashishs1407/Snowflake_dbt/README.md

 # OR execute this line
  docker exec -it snowflake_dbt-postgres-1 psql -d airflow -U airflow -c "SELECT * FROM connection WHERE conn_id='snowflake_conn'"

- # python script to generate fernet key
+ # python script to generate fernet key run this script in webserver container
  python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"

  # it will generate a key like this